zakariaahrbil/Evetic/README.md

 > **Status**: First iteration in development 🚀

-Evetic is a comprehensive event ticketing platform built with Spring Boot that manages events, tickets, QR codes, and ticket validations with OAuth2 security through Keycloak.
+Evetic is a comprehensive event ticketing platform built with Spring Boot that manages events, tickets, QR codes, and ticket validations.

 ## 📋 Table of Contents